incepter/how-react-works/packages/howreactworks/docs/intro.md

 _This is an ongoing project and many sections are either empty or are not added yet.
-The goal is to have a newsletter that would notify you (if you want!) when new context drops.
+The goal is to have a newsletter that would notify you (if you want!) when new content drops.
 Until then, and I hate to say it, you can follow me on [Twitter (X)](https://twitter.com/incepterr) to get notified when I drop something new._